jimahlstrom/HL2IOBoard/README.md

 Always read the most significant byte first because that triggers the conversion.
 Since reads always return four bytes, you can return two ADC values at once.

+#### Map Registers to GPIO Pins

+A read or write to registers GPIO_DIRECT_BASE to GPIO_DIRECT_BASE + 28 reads or writes to the Pico GPIO pins 0 to 28.
+This supports using Steve's hermeslite.py or similar to control the Pico registers directly.
+A user could write a program to switch antennas without adding C code to the Pico.
+Since the SDR program writes Tx and Rx frequencies to the Pico, a third party program could read them back to select the antenna.
+For C programmers, it would still be easier to write the code into the Pico.

 ## Modifications to SDR PC Software

 The IO board connects to the I2C interface in the Hermes Lite 2.